rpoleski/MulensModel/developers_board.md

     * **corner plots; they require [corner](https://github.com/dfm/corner.py), [pyhdust](https://github.com/danmoser/pyhdust), or [pyGTC](https://pypi.org/project/pyGTC/)**
     * _F\_s for MOA data for MB08310 differs from Janczak paper - is it caused by FSPL vs. FSBL models?_
     * add example that shows 'log\_' in the name of the parameter; central caustic anomaly planet would be best,
+    * advanced one that takes functionalities from MCPM, my 2016 work etc.
+    * _example 08: PSBL, not PSPL_
+    * gaussian process - see Li+19 https://ui.adsabs.harvard.edu/abs/2019arXiv190407718L/abstract (maybe it requires input in Fit class, hence would not be just an example)
+    * Dan FM approach for periodic variables - two variables instead of one (identified by some postfix) - make it for alpha or x\_caustic\_in/out
     * add illustration on how to remove airmass trends
     * add example of fitting PSPL model using [Albrow (2004)](https://ui.adsabs.harvard.edu/abs/2004ApJ...607..821A/abstract) method [link](https://github.com/MichaelDAlbrow/SingleLensFitter/blob/master/SingleLensFitter.py)
     * plotting - sharex where possible
     * note in PSPL tutorial about plotting data in MulensData
     * add example that after calling Event.get\_chi2() use Event.fit to get e.g. magnifications so that the magnification is not calculated twice
+    * DATA\_PATH that is similar to MODULE\_PATH but works fine no matter which way of installing code was used
+    * hack session examples to be renamed, unlinked in README.md
+    * set matplotlib scales 1:1 so that circles are circles
+    * **satellite data fitted and plotted - what is missing now?**
   * Miscellaneous:
+    * _COVERAGE : "coverage run --source MulensModel -m py.test" and then "coverage report" or "coverage report -m" or "coverage html" (and then open htmlcov/index.html); https://coverage.readthedocs.io/en/v4.5.x/_
+    * u\_0 sign for satellite or just parallax model - some way of following u(t) evolution
+    * warnings - give type for each one of them
+    * Dave's idea on causticc-crossing epochs as parameters t_cc1 and t_cc2 - see david.p.bennettATnasa.gov e-mail on Feb 11, 2019
     * add function to get Earth's projected velocity
     * when checking units use Unit.physical\_type - search for physical\_type in mulensobjects/lens.py as an example; to find places to be changed search for "isinstance" (to find these places run grep isinstance \*py mulensobjects/\*py | grep Quantity
     * use lazy loading in MagnificationCurve.magnification and/or Model.magnification